 You can take this up to three times per day as needed.
 For best results, take two capsules three times a day with food.

-You can take it anytime even after your symptoms have started with or without food.
-Each bottle contains 90 capsules so it will last a month.
+You can take it anytime, even after your symptoms have started with or without food.
+Each bottle contains 90 capsules so that it will last a month.